Building Community and Accountibility

 Students, faculty, staff, and community members rose up and demanded repair and assurances that SPH would commit to and be accountable for anti-racist transformation.
 The ARCH Center was the structure demanded by those constituents and the dean and provost at the time seeded over $1M for its establishment.
 Multiple national searches later, Dr. Wendy E. Barrington was universally selected as the ARCH Center inaugural director in 2021.

-ARCH Staff
+ARCH Staff & Students

 Meet Our Team